Penomatikus/Systems-Development-and-Frameworks/5/README.md

    and [graphql-middleware](https://github.com/prisma-labs/graphql-middleware).
    Here is some inspiration how your test cases could look like:
    ![Test cases for a permission layer](../3/permissions.png)
-- [] 2.
+- [x] 2.
 Refactor your backend and frontend to show something different than just todos and users.
 Be creative.
-- [] 3.
+- [x] 3.
 Do a remote pair-programming session.
 You can choose any pairing partner, either from our course or you can also ask our open-source community.
-- [] 4.
+- [x] 4.
 Record your pair-programming session and publish it.
 Choose any software you want.
 If you don't like being on the web, disable your webcam and save the video as "unlisted".
 I recommend [PeerTube](https://joinpeertube.org/) to host the video but there is also this commercial platform called YouTube as an alternative.
 Send a link to your recorded video to htw@roschaefer.de.
-- [] 5.
-Write backend and frontend tests.
-Mock `this.$apollo` in your frontend tests and respond with some mocked data or simulate an error.
+- [x] 5.
+Write backend tests.
 - [] 6.
 Request a review from @roschaefer.
 - [] 7.
 Request a review from sb. else.